Sign up for alerts and newsletters (Image credit: Robert Jedicke, University of Hawaii Institute for Astronomy.)

 1908 - 50m (160 ft) diameter impactor

 [The Tunguska asteroid impact in 1908 knocked down and burned trees over an area the size of a large city.
 Image credit: public domain.
-From http://en.wikipedia.org/wiki/File:Tunguska_event_fallen_trees.jpg] The Tunguska asteroid impact in 1908 knocked down and burned trees over an area the size of a large city.
+From http://en.wikipedia.org/wiki/File:Tunguska_event_fallen_trees.jpg]

 [Tunguska blast area.
 Image credit: Dr. Andrei E. Zlobin.
-From http://www.orc.ru/~azorcord/butt_01.gif] Tunguska blast area.
+From http://www.orc.ru/~azorcord/butt_01.gif]

 The discrepancy between the devastation caused by the Tunguska explosion and the lack of recovered material or a crater is probably because the asteroid was completely consumed in the atmosphere but still created a huge shock wave that punched down to the ground.
-Detailed simulations by Boslough and Crawford support this conclusion; their work is summarized in an article by the Planetary Society.
+Detailed simulations by Boslough and Crawford support this conclusion and their work is summarized in an article by the Planetary Society.
 The result is that an asteroid that explodes high above the Earth's surface can produce more damage on the surface than a point explosion of equivalent energy on the ground.
-Asteroids smaller than about ~100m (330 ft) diameter are not expected to make it to the surface intact yet they can still cause great damage.
+Asteroids smaller than about ~100 meters (330 ft) diameter are not expected to make it to the surface intact yet they can still cause great damage.

 Meteor Crater